-Get the perfect lighting whether dealing with the bright sun of a daytime football game to the night lights of the San Antonio River Walk.
+Get the perfect lighting whether dealing with the bright sun of a daytime football game to the night lights of the city.
 Learn how to control the lighting by balancing available light with fill flash as well as slow/rear curtain sync flash or how to avoid the use of flash at all with techniques for supplementing existing light.
 Materials: digital SLR and external electronic flash

 It is never too late to learn ways to improve the photography for publications.
 Learn specific techniques for getting the best photos.
-Materials: digital camera, lenses, flash
+Materials: digital cameras, lenses, flash

 Learn the basics of Adobe Lightroom – creating catalogs, importing images and creating Collections and Smart Collections.
-USB drive with a collection of images
+Materials: USB drive with images

 An overview of film-style lighting working with digital still cameras and HD video.
 Work with scenes in a production studio to learn how to tell a visual story.
 Materials: DSLR with video capability.
 NO open-toed shoes, flip flops or flats